The great spotted kiwi is the tallest kiwi species, at about 45 centimetres tall.

 Operation Nest Egg

-Great spotted kiwi are a relatively recent addition to Operation Nest Egg—the tool was first used in the 2007/08 season.
+Great spotted kiwi were brought into Operation Nest Egg in the 2007/08 season.
 Several small-scale Operation Nest Egg projects are now under way, with eggs and chicks sourced from northwest Nelson, the Hawdon Valley (Canterbury) and the Paparoa Range populations:

-- Northwest Nelson birds are released into the Rotoiti mainland island, to build up the genetic diversity of that newly established population.
+- Northwest Nelson birds are released into the Rotoiti mainland island, to build up the genetic diversity of that population.

 - Of the birds sourced from the Hawdon Valley, some were placed in the Nina Valley, near Lewis Pass, to establish a new great spotted kiwi population.